The view of port with ferries in the dunset colours

 Venezia Lines Ferries

-Venezia Lines operate between Venice and Porec, Rovinj, Pula, and Slovenian Piran.
-In 2023, they will finish operating at the end of August.
-Detailed timetable and tickets are here.
+Venezia Lines operates between Venice and Porec, Rovinj, Pula, and Slovenian Piran.
+Detailed timetables and tickets are here.

 Ferries from both companies are passenger ferries.

 In fact, Porec, Rovinj, Umag, and Piran are not big towns.
 All have harbours in the city centres.
-The port in Pula is located below the Arena, Roman Amphitheater.
+The port in Pula is located below the Arena, Roman Amphitheatre.

 In Venice, ferries from Croatia arrive at San Basilio Terminal.
 Be careful not to mix it with Cruise Liner Terminal.
 San Basilio is located around 500 metres from San Sebastiano Church, at the end of Zattere Area.
 You can reach it by foot or by water tram (vaporetto).